 COPYRIGHT: Information on copyright (literary rights) available from repository.

-CITATION: Frederick George Lee Collection, MSS 212, Archives and Manuscripts Dept., Pitts Theology Library, Emory University.
+CITATION: James Barnard Collection, MSS 048, Archives and Manuscripts Dept., Pitts Theology Library, Emory University.

 Friend and biographer of Bishop Richard Challoner, James Barnard was born in London in 1733 of Protestant parents.
 According to one account of his early life, after studying at the Blue Coat School in London, he went to South America as supercargo to a ship.
 In South America, he converted to Catholicism and was admitted to the Bishop's Seminary.
 In another account, he was sent to Seville at an early age and was employed in a mercantile house, where he became a Catholic at the age of 23.
 Soon afterwards, he was admitted into the English College in Seville where he was ordained a priest.
 In 1758, he left Seville for the English College in Lisbon.

 He studied theology in Lisbon from 1758 until 1761, when he was sent to the English mission.
 He continued to labor in the London district until he assumed the presidency of the English College in Lisbon in 1776.
 In 1782, he resigned the presidency of the Lisbon college and returned to London where he assumed the spiritual charge of the school at Brook Green and also, was appointed Vicar-General of the London district.
 He died in London on September 12, 1803.

 Among the books he wrote are:

 J. Gillow.
 A Literary and Biographical History, or bibliographical Dictionary of the English Catholics.
 London, 1885.

 J. Kirk.
 Biographies of English Catholics in the Eighteenth Century.
 London, 1909.